The Best Time of Year to Visit San Francisco, CA

 However, summer is a fun time in the city.
 There are plenty of events to fill up your itinerary and it’s a good time of year to take a road trip from San Francisco to check out other beautiful places in California.

-The Powell/Hyde San Francisco cable cars
+The Powell/Hyde San Francisco cable car at the turn around at Fisherman's Wharf.

 Things to Do in June in San Francisco